Combining Meat and Dairy the question of Kosher

 –Anita, Arkadelphia

 But seriously.
 According to the rules of kashrut given in the Torah, it would seem that fowl and land animals are in different dietary categories.
-Land animals must have split hooves and chew their cud in order to be kosher (Leviticus 11:3, Deuteronomy 14:6).
-The Torah doesn't list a set of criteria that birds have to meet in order to be kosher, it simply provides a list of birds that are unacceptable (Leviticus 11:13-19, Deuteronomy 14:11-18).
+Land animals must have split hooves and chew their cud to be kosher (Leviticus 11:3, Deuteronomy 14:6).
+The Torah doesn't list a set of criteria that birds have to meet to be kosher; it simply provides a list of birds that are unacceptable (Leviticus 11:13-19, Deuteronomy 14:11-18).

 The idea of separating Meat from dairy comes from the prohibition against boiling a kid in its mother's milk.
 A kid is a land animal, and fowl are ostensibly in a different category altogether.
 So why avoid chicken Caesar salad?

-t turns out that fowl was not always considered Meat according to Jewish law.
+t turns out that fowl was not always considered Meat according to Jewish Law.
 I asked my Jewish food guru, Professor David Kraemer of the Jewish Theological Seminary, about the history of fowl in kashrut, and he pointed me to a mishnah in Tractate Hullin (8:4)which discusses this issue in some depth.

 Two opinions are presented.
 One is from Rabbi Akiva, who posits that separating fowl from dairy is a rabbinic prohibition.
 Countering Rabbi Akiva is Rabbi Yose Ha-Galili, who has no problem with chicken parmesan.